mschubert/pepitope/README.md

 </details>

-#### Performing quality control on construct library sequencing ([vignette](https://mschubert.github.io/pepitope/articles/qc.html))
+### Performing quality control on construct library sequencing ([vignette 🔗](https://mschubert.github.io/pepitope/articles/qc.html))

+In each step of generating the target cells expressing the reference and mutated versions of each peptide, we want to make sure our library is well-represented.
+For this, we will check if all constructs that should be in there are, and whether they are present in a similar enough amount.

 * Check the quality of the construct libraries
 * Check the quality of the transduced target cells
 * Check the quality of the co-culture screens

 <details><summary><b>Code example</b></summary>

-Quality Control can be performed on the library, the target cells, or the co-culture screen:

 ```r
 # demultiplexing and counting example data